lucarossi9/Robust-Multi-Task-Learning/README.md

 The report in pdf format can be found in under the name "report Luca Rossi.pdf".

 ## Acknowledgements
-Thanks to the TML for the amazing supervision during the project.
+Thanks to the TML lab and in particular to my supervisor Etienne Boursier for the amazing supervision during the project.